 Recommended WordPress Plugins

-Complete your website rebuild with a set of robust plugins that will allow you to reap some SEO benefits and ease the pain of creating and publishing content.
+Complete your WordPress website redesign with a set of robust plugins that will allow you to reap some SEO benefits and ease the pain of creating and publishing content.

 Here’s the list of tried and true SEO tools I use